Yzoni/cs-advanced-network-security/Project 7/README.md

 to read all client data to and from a server in plaintext.

 The second risk is that from possibly multiple hosts all data is now visible on a single point, the server that contains the `ssl_mitm` application.
-If this server gets compromised all data in the network is visible to the intruder.
+If this server gets compromised all data in the network is visible in plain text to the person accessing the server.
+The attack could either come from the internet or from one of the clients.

 To mitigate the risk of the key being compromised the key should be placed on a different server which only purpose is to sign certificates, so only certificates are allowed to (arrive) and leave this system.

-In order to mitigate the risk of data compromise when the MiTM server gets compromised it should first of all be placed in a DMZ, no other data then should be allowed to flow from or to this MiTM server than SSL data, so no remote access.
-The only risk that this service then has is a bug in the MiTM software that could be exploited trough a malicious SSL packet that is analyzed.
+In order to mitigate the risk of data compromise when the MiTM server gets compromised it should first of all be placed in a DMZ, no other data then should be allowed to flow from or to this MiTM server than SSL data, so no remote access, but also no access from any of the clients it monitors, incase any of these get compromized.
+The only risk that this service then has is a bug in the MiTM software that could be exploited trough a malicious packet that is parsed and analyzed.